spotify/confidence-sdk-android/README.md

 val messageValue = messageFlag.value
 // message and messageValue are the same
 ```

+> [!IMPORTANT]
+> You should note that all feature flags in Confidence are complex objects implemented by the `ConfidenceValue.Struct` class but fear not!
+> You can use a dot-notation to access properties within your flag object for ease of use.
+> Above we show how to access a string property from a flag.
+In that example the actual flag object is called `flag-name` and we access the string property `message` using the dot notation: `flag-name.message`.

 ### Tracking an event
 Events are defined by a `name` and a `message` where the message is a key-value map of type `<String, ConfidenceValue>`.
 You can track an event using the `track` method.